Collegiality

-Collegiality is the relationship between colleagues.
-A colleague is a fellow member of the same profession.
+Collegiality is the relationship between colleagues, especially among peers, for example a fellow member of the same profession.

-Colleagues are those explicitly united in a common purpose and respect each other's abilities to work toward that purpose.
+Colleagues are those explicitly united in a common purpose and, at least in theory, respect each other's abilities to work toward that purpose.
 A colleague is an associate in a profession or in a civil or ecclesiastical office.
-In a narrower sense, members of the faculty of a university or college are each other's colleagues.
+In a narrower sense, members of the faculty of a university or college are each other's "colleagues".

-Sociologists of organizations use the word 'collegiality' in a technical sense, to create a contrast with the concept of bureaucracy.
-Classical authors such as Max Weber consider collegiality as an organizational device used by autocrats to prevent experts and professionals from challenging monocratic and sometimes arbitrary powers.
-More recently, authors such as Eliot Freidson (USA), Malcolm Waters (Australia), and Emmanuel Lazega (France) have said that collegiality can now be understood as a full-fledged organizational form.